victorsavas/raylib-aseprite/README.md

 Simply include cute_aseprite.h, aseprite.c and aseprite.h in your source files and include the aseprite.h header in the relevant files.
 It is also necessary to make sure the [raylib.h](https://github.com/raysan5/raylib) header is linked.

 The [cute_aseprite.h](https://github.com/RandyGaul/cute_headers/blob/master/cute_aseprite.h) header file used to parse .ase and .aseprite files was provided by [Randy Gaul's cute_headers repository](https://github.com/RandyGaul/cute_headers/tree/master).

+# limitations
+Randy Gaul's cute_aseprite.h header has no support for tilesets.
+Attempting to load a file with tileset data will result in an error.